chidubemokeke/Subgraph-Tutorial-S1-P1-ERC20/README.md

 ## Conclusion

 Congratulations!
-You've successfully completed Part 1 of the Beginner Level in the Subgraph Development Masterclass.
-You've learned how to define entities, implement mappings, and deploy a subgraph using an ERC20 token contract as a use case.

-In the next part, we'll delve deeper into more diverse topics and explore additional functionalities to enhance your skills.

-Follow me to stay updated!
+You've successfully built and deployed your first subgraph.
+You can now query your subgraph using The Graph Explorer.

+## Summary

+In Part 1 of this masterclass, you learned how to:

+    Set up your subgraph development environment.
+    Define GraphQL entities and mappings.
+    Implement helper functions and mapping logic.
+    Build and deploy your subgraph to The Graph Studio.

+In Part 2, we'll expand on these concepts by indexing multiple smart contracts using two DAOs as a use case.
+Stay tuned!

 ## Sample Queries